Top

 Each Wednesday afternoon sixth form students are given dedicated time to pursue their Marling Diamond activities.
 They also use lunch times, study periods and time outside school.

-On Wednesday afternoons many students choose to take part in a team sport, including rugby, football, hockey or cricket or use the time to pursue personal training goals in the gym, on the tennis court or at a leisure or climbing centre.
+On Wednesday afternoons many students choose to take part in a team sport, including rugby, football, netball or cricket or use the time to pursue personal training goals in the gym, on the tennis court or at a leisure or climbing centre.
 Others choose from a range of musical or creative activities, join student societies or undertake projects or voluntary work.

-To make sure our students have the best possible chance of securing an offer, the Scholar’s Programme includes:
+To make sure our students have the best possible chance of securing an offer, the Programme includes:

 • Information and advice evenings for parents and students in Y11 and Y12